harlecin/hugo-site/content/about.md

 date = "2018-02-19"
 +++

 Christoph Bodner is the Lead Data Scientist at the Austrian Postal Service.
-He is responsible for designing the data science architecture and for coding up predictive models.
+He is responsible for designing the data science architecture, building the data science team and for coding up predictive models.
 Prior to joining the Austrian Post, he worked as a financial consultant at KPMG.

 Christoph holds a Master degree in Quantitative Finance and a Bachelor degree in Business.
 So he is neither scared by stuff like:
 $$\max \left(\frac{1}{2}\sigma^2 V''(x)+\mu V'(x)-rV(x), 1-V'(x) \right) = 0$$